Current Prevention Initiatives

 Wellness Network Hazing Prevention and Education Committee

-This committee of students, staff, faculty and community members works to change attitudes and behavior to end hazing on our campus by teaching skills and tools to prevent hazing and intervene appropriately.
+The Wellness Network Hazing Prevention and Education Committee is made up of students, staff, faculty and community members works to change attitudes and behavior to end hazing on our campus by teaching skills and tools to prevent hazing and promote for positive behavior change.

+Hazing prevention on-campus programming occurs throughout the year to support students with the skills to prevent, recognize, and respond to hazing.
+Educational events occur throughout National Hazing Prevention Week each September.
 Horns Against Hazing was launched to extend hazing prevention and education to the entire campus through open invitation speaking events, and small group workshops for specific communities.
+Additionally, students can request workshops and consultations anytime for their organization.

 Safety Education Program